jinjoo-shim/jinjoo-shim.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a Digital Health Data Scientist.
-With 9+ years of work experience and solid academic background, my passion lies in **exploring innovative digital health applications and biomarker research at the intersection of medicine, AI/ML, data science, and ubiquitous computing**.
+With 9+ years of work experience and solid academic background, my passion lies in **exploring innovative digital health applications and biomarker research at the intersection of medicine, AI/ML, statistics, data science, and ubiquitous computing**.

 I'm currently pursuing a PhD in Applied Machine Learning in the [Center for Digital Health Interventions](https://www.c4dhi.org/) at [ETH Zurich](https://www.ethz.ch/en.html).